 Our student events provide a great place to invite your friends!
 During these events we bring all of our youth together to experience God through passionate worship and relevant preaching – students have fun, develop new relationships, and build a strong foundation for their faith in an exciting environment.

-Our student ministry gathers at the church on the last Friday night of every month at 7pm.
+Our student ministry gathers at the church every Wednesday Night at 7pm.

 All interstate moving companies are required to assume liability for the value of the goods which they transport.